 Who can I go to check my prostate?

-The doctor who specializes in prostate problems is the urologist in Ghaziabad.
+The doctor who specializes in prostate problems is a urologist in Ghaziabad.
 At Max Hospital, we are specialists in Integral Health of the Male and we carry out a personalized study adapted to the needs of each patient.

 In men older than 45 years, in the comprehensive review, we value: